• Skip to primary navigation

 Seoul Mule

-Ingredients: fresh ginger, yuzu juice, ginger beer
+Ingredients: fresh ginger, yuzu syrup, ginger beer

 Check out this Korean take on the classic Moscow mule.
-It still has the strong, sweet undertone of the usual ginger beer, but with a twist of citrus— Seoul style
+It still has the strong, sweet undertone of the usual ginger beer, but with a twist of citrus— Seoul style.

 Soju Mojito